ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 #### Relying Party {#relyingparty}

-A Role in an attestation workflow that accepts Results from a Verifier that may be used by the Relying Party to inform application specific decision making.
-How Results are used to inform decision making is out-of-scope for this architecture.
+A Role in an attestation workflow that accepts Attestation Results from a Verifier that may be used by the Relying Party to inform application specific decision making.
+How Attestation Results are used to inform decision making is out-of-scope for this architecture.

 <!--
 It assesses Attestation Results protections, parses and assesses Attestation Results according to an assessent context (Note: definition of the assessment context is out-of-scope).